Skip to main content

 Outline Of Syllabus

-AC Drives: configurations of three-phase power electronic converter; induction motor drive basics and open-loop V/F control; space vector theory; three-phase to two-phase transformation; PM machine dynamic equations; torque control of brushless dc motor; reference frame transformation; vector control of permanent magnet synchronous motor; dynamic model of induction motor; rotor flux-oriented vector control of induction motor drives; decoupled flux and torque control; torque control at high dynamics; indirect and direct rotor flux-oriented vector control of induction machines; voltage space vector generation through a three-phase power electronic converter; mathematical basis for space vector modulation; centre-aligned PWM modulation strategy; phase duty cycle calculations
+AC Drives: configurations of a three-phase power electronic converter; induction motor drive basics and control; space vector theory; PM machine dynamic equations; torque control of brushless dc motor; vector control of permanent magnet synchronous motor and induction motor drives; space vector modulation

 Case study: Study of a 24V digitally controlled drive system – electronics design and control software issues